givemepower8/Phaser3Practices/docs/COC.md

 - Eagle artillery lvl 3 x 1
 - Giga Tesla lvl 5 x 1

-There is no one exact strategy can 3 star any base.
-It's based on your opponent's base then choose the most effective strategy accordingly aiming for the weakness of the base.
-For example, use bowler strategy to attack a very separated layout will be a disaster.

 The forces you have:

 - Heroes